GameTimeline

 Release order

-When each Resident Evil film or series premiered in the US—one row per theatrical film, CGI movie, or full season drop.
+When each Resident Evil film or series premiered in the US—one entry per theatrical film, CGI movie, or full season drop.
 The Paul W.S.
 Anderson six-film arc (2002–2017) is its own universe; Welcome to Raccoon City, Netflix, and the CGI line are separate branches.

 • Anderson movies only → 2002 → Apocalypse → Extinction → Afterlife → Retribution → Final Chapter